- 4 tablespoons olive oil

-- Meanwhile, heat the other 4 tablespoons of olive oil in a large sautè pan over medium heat.
+- Heat the 4 tablespoons of olive oil in a large sautè pan over medium heat.
 Dredge the veal shanks in the flour, coating on all sides and shake off the excess flour.
 When the oil is hot, slip in the shanks and brown them on all sides.
-Remove the veal shanks and place them in the pot on top of the cooked vegetables.
+Remove the veal shanks and reserve.

-- Keep the sautè pan that the shanks were browned in over medium heat and add the wine and reduce for two minutes, scraping loose the browning residues stuck to the bottom of the pan.
-Pour the wine and pan juices over the veal shanks in the pot.
+- Add the wine and reduce for two minutes, scraping loose the browning residues stuck to the bottom of the pan.
+Then add the reserved veal shanks back to the pan.

 - Add the butter, chicken broth, tomatoes, pepper and salt to the pot.
 The liquid should come at least two thirds of the way to the top of the shanks.
 If it does not, add more broth.

-- Bring to a simmer, cover the pot and place it in the oven.
-Cook for about 2 hours, turning and basting every 30 minutes, until the meat is very tender.
+- Bring to a boil, then lower heat to a simmer cover the pot and cook for about 2 hours, turning and basting every 30 minutes, until the meat is very tender.

 - Transfer the ossobuco to warm serving plates and carefully cut off the strings.
 Spoon the sauce from the pot over the ossobuco and serve.